Evolvus/precision-jasper-operator/README.md

 It uses -
- Markup : 1) Bash 4+ [Tested on Linux and Mac only]
+1) Bash 4+ [Tested on Linux and Mac only]
-          2) JaspersStarter : http://jasperstarter.cenote.de [Library is packaged ]
+2) JaspersStarter : http://jasperstarter.cenote.de [Library is packaged
 3) Java 8
 4) JasperReports [Library is packaged]
 5) sqlclient
-              1) mysql - if you are using MySQL
+   * mysql - if you are using MySQL
-              2) sqlplus - if you are using Oracle
+   * sqlplus - if you are using Oracle

 ## Usage
 ### Download the program